Bogong Bikkies: Nutritionally suitable baked biscuits help mountain pygmy-possums after bushfires

 Teams from the NSW government's Saving Our Species and NSW National Parks and Wildlife Service have now built and deployed 62 feeders and water stations in six boulder fields, baked batches of bikkies and started emergency feeding.

 We're thankful to have the food developed and research ready to assist.
-It is important to note, though, that such supplementary feeding is very intensive, and only appropriate for facing emergency situations, such as catastrophic fires.
+It is important to note, though, that such supplementary feeding is very intensive, and only appropriate for native species facing emergency situations, such as catastrophic fires.

 If these bushfires teach us nothing else, it is the value of preparation, hard work and early funding to develop a range of conservation tools.